 The James Family Prescott YMCA would like to thank the following people for helping make a difference in the lives of the youth in our community.
-Our Major Sponsor Foothills Bank, all of our individual team Sponsors, Action Graphics, A Portrait Park By J, Volunteer Coaches and the Prescott & Humboldt Unified Schools Districts.
-We couldn’t run this League without all of our amazing partners and volunteers.
+From the Signature Sponsor Foothills Bank, all of our individual team sponsors, the coaches, the referees, the parents, P.U.S.D., H.U.S.D., Action Graphics, A Portrait Park by J, and the City of Prescott, this league would not be possible without all the help and support from the aforementioned.
 For more information, feel free to contact Jaime DeJoseph at email@example.com or 928-445-7221 x233

 About James Family Prescott YMCA

 The James Family Prescott YMCA is a community within a community serving our diverse population in the quad-city area.
 As a leading nonprofit organization, the YMCA exists to strengthen the foundation of the community.
 The YMCA has served the local communities in Prescott, Prescott Valley, Chino Valley and Dewey/Humboldt since 1974; offering over 60 health, wellness and community programs within the four-building facility.

 The YMCA is dedicated to providing affordable programs and services to benefit people of all incomes and backgrounds.
 Thanks to the generous support of those who donate to the Y’s Annual Campaign and other fundraising events, financial assistance is available to those who cannot afford the full fee and qualify for assistance.